Megh-ops/Local-and-Global-Interpretability-for-Employee-Attrition-Prediction/README.md

 # Local-and-Global-Interpretability-for-Employee-Attrition-Prediction

 The aim of this project is to assess the efficacy of various machine learning models on employee attrition data and subsequently employ XAI (SHAP) to provide both local and global interpretability for the model predictions.
-These are the specific objectives:
+These are the main objectives:

 • Evaluate various metrics, including accuracy, precision, AUC, recall, F1 score, etc., in order to determine the optimal machine learning algorithm or ensemble method for the construction of an employee attrition model.